tikv/tikv/docs/op-guide/horizontal-scale.md

 > **Note:** If your TiKV cluster is deployed using Ansible, see [Scale the TiKV Cluster Using TiDB-Ansible](ansible-deployment-scale.md).

-## Scale PD
+## Scale out or scale in PD

-Before scaling the capacity of PD, you can view details of the current PD cluster.
+Before increasing or decreasing the capacity of PD, you can view details of the current PD cluster.
 Assume you have three PD servers with the following details:

 | Name | ClientUrls        | PeerUrls          |
 |:-----|:------------------|:------------------|